Geometric characterization and classification of B\"acklund transformations of sine-Gordon type: Discussion

 \section{Discussion}

-In order to classify wavelike normal \BT/s for which both tensors $\tau_1, \tau_2$ are nonvanishing, as in Proposition \ref{waveprop}, it would be necessary to find all solutions of the PDE system \eqref{pde1}-\eqref{dropFG} satisfying the appropriate nondegeneracy conditions.
-After using equations \eqref{solvefg1}, \eqref{solvefg2} to eliminate $f, g$, the remaining equations are an overdetermined system of four PDEs for the two functions $F, G$.
-The Cartan theory of exterior differential systems \cite{CFB} provides a powerful technique for determining the solution space for such overdetermined systems; in the sequel \cite{nextpaper}, we will apply these methods to give a partial classification of quasilinear, wavelike \BT/s, both in the autonomous and non-autonomous cases.

-We close by noting that not all interesting \BT/s involving integrable PDEs fit the definition given at the beginning of \S\ref{BTdef}.
-In particular, a more general definition of \BT/ allows for a total space $\B$ where the fibers of $\pi$ and $\pibar$ have arbitrary dimension, and $\B$ carries a Pfaffian system $\J$ which is an integrable extension of the \MA/ systems on either side (see, e.g., Defn.
-6.5.10 in \cite{CFB}).
+We close by noting that not all interesting \BT/s involving integrable PDEs fit the restrictions we put in place at the beginning of \S\ref{BTdef}; in particular, the total $\B$ can have arbitrary dimension.
 For example, consider the Tzitzeica equation

 which arises in connection with the construction of affine spheres \cite{RS}.
 (Note that this PDE can be put into the wavelike form \eqref{waveform} by setting $u=\ln h$.)
 This equation has an auto-\BT/ which is defined by a compatible system of total differential equations